This casarecca pasta is stuffed full of onions, and ham, and coated in a creamy pesto. It’s an easy and flavorful dish that everyone will love!

 Recipe Background:

-When we were living in Palermo, Italy, our friend Zack came to our home to teach us how to make casarecca pasta with basil pesto.
-He told us that casarecca pasta was the best to pair with a basil pesto sauce.
+When we were living in Palermo, Italy, our friend Zack came to our home to teach us how to make casarecce pasta with basil pesto.
+He told us that casarecce pasta was the best to pair with a basil pesto sauce.

 - Casarecce Pasta